foojang/Pewlett_Hackard_Analysis/README.md

 3. Pewlett Hackard should focus on creating a succession plan for Senior Engineer, Senior Staff and Engineers.
 This is the group that will be hot hardest by retirement.

 4. The majority of employees that are eligible for a mentorship program will cover the three titles that will be most affected by retirement.

+Summary:

+There are 33,118 employees that are eligible for retirement

+There are not enough employees eligible for the mentor program to cover all of the retiring employees.
+With 1465 eligible employees each employee would have to menor 22 employees.
+I don't believe that this would be an effective mentor program and the teacher would be spread to thin